cfpb/sbl-content/README.md

 ## Getting help

-If you have questions, concerns, corrections, etc., please follow the instructions in the "Where to get help" section of the [Filing Instructions Guide](http://www.consumerfinance.gov/data-research/small-business-lending/filing-instructions-guide/) for contacting CFPB's SBL Help team.
+If you have questions, concerns, corrections, etc., please follow the instructions in the "Where to get help" section of the [filing instructions guide](http://www.consumerfinance.gov/data-research/small-business-lending/filing-instructions-guide/) for contacting CFPB's small business lending Help team.

 ----